Saidul00005/Alex_Kitchen/README.md

-## Process to submit a Hotfix for "Alex’s Kitchen" Project
+## Process to submit a Hotfix for "Alex Kitchen" Project

-When you work on a project like "Alex’s Kitchen" and want to use Git for version control, then you should follow these conventions and steps to submit a hotfix:
+When you work on a project like "Alex Kitchen" and want to use Git for version control, then you should follow these conventions and steps to submit a hotfix:

 ### Naming the Hotfix Branch